 The notion that the gold price is based on the economics of “Supply & Demand” turns out to be incorrect as the cost of production is the leading factor.
 This is also true for most commodities and energy.

-Unfortunately, economists and most analysts in the precious metals community will continue to believe that the economic principle of supply and demand determines price.
+Unfortunately, economists and most analysts in the precious metals community will continue to believe that the economic principle of supply and demand determines the price.
 If we look at the data provided in this article, the individual will see how closely related the cost of gold production is to the spot price.

 I decided to take the data from the top two gold miners, Barrick and Newmont, for this exercise as they are the largest two gold producers in the world.
 Yes, I could have spent several days compiling data from the top 20 gold miners, but I don’t have the luxury of being paid by a financial institution for my analysis.
 Regardless, Barrick and Newmont provide a good representation of the cost of producing gold in the entire industry.